 If you’re unsure about any of the treatments that your health care provider has suggested to you, then don’t be afraid to ask questions.
 It’s really important to understand how the treatment will fit into your life and your plans to have a family.

-Possible treatment options for male infertility include:
+What are the treatment options for male factor infertility?

 - Lifestyle changes: Some lifestyle changes have been linked to improved fertility.
 This could mean eating a healthy diet, maintaining a healthy weight, stopping smoking, drinking less alcohol, and upping your exercise levels.